Trn44/SOC-Home-Lab/README.md

 Click Save
 Open terminal, type ifconfig to verify IP.

----
-## Verify Network
 - Windows:
 In CMD/PowerShell type ping 192.168.0.200 (Your selected IP for Kali).
 - Kali Linux:
-In terminal type ping 192.168.0.100 (Your selected IP for WIndows).
+In terminal type ping 192.168.0.100 (Your selected IP for Windows).

 ---
 ## Splunk Configuration